Start slowly when you travel solo

 🌍 That’s my first piece of advice, you have to go little by little.
 Especially if, like me, you have a lot of fears inside you, like not being able to manage the trip or even feeling lonely.

-Traveling alone as a woman
+How to travel alone as a woman?

 I’d like to say that I wasn’t apprehensive about my trip, but that’s not the case because I suffer from anticipatory anxiety.
 Moreover, I’d decided to stay in a tent, the idea of it!
 A lot of things were going through my mind: I won’t be able to put the tent up on my own, I’ll get lost, what if I break down, etc. The problem is that as a woman, I was always taught to ask for help.
 So I always have this feeling that I won’t manage it alone.